 As a result, the CLC Council determined to support the practices it regulates by giving them the option to defer payment of their Practice Fee and Compensation Fund contributions for April, May and June.
 Most CLC practices pay by monthly direct debit and the scheme was open to those practices.

 Firms deferring their payments in this way were given the option to repay the deferred fees over either four or 12 months, starting in July 2020.

 See more on the scheme’s FAQ page here

-The government has amended the coronavirus (COVID-19) regulations so people who wish to move home can do so.
+The coronavirus (COVID-19) regulations allow people who wish to move home can do so.

 They make clear that all businesses should follow the government’s latest guidance for employers and businesses on coronavirus and safer working guidance.
 We would particularly draw your attention to the advice for people who work in or run offices, contact centres and similar indoor environments which can be seen here.

 The specific guidance for Conveyancers in the home moving guidance says you can open for business and can take on new instructions.
 You should make sure your clients are aware of the differences in completing transactions during this period.